Night of Champions (2013): Main event

-Daniel Bryan won the WWE Championship for the second time.
+Daniel Bryan won the WWE Championship (over his shoulder) for the second time.

 In the main event, Randy Orton defended the WWE Championship against Daniel Bryan.
 Orton attempted an RKO but Bryan countered and performed a Dropkick on Orton, knocking him into the referee.
 Bryan applied the Yes!
 Lock but Orton touched the ring ropes, forcing Bryan to release the hold.
 In the end, Orton attempted an RKO but Bryan countered into a Backslide, which Orton countered.
 Bryan pinned Orton after a Running Knee to win the title.

 Aftermath

-The next night on Raw, Daniel Bryan was stripped of the WWE Championship by Triple H, because of a fast count by referee Scott Armstrong; Triple H accused Bryan of having conspired with the referee and punished Bryan more by putting him in a match with Roman Reigns; though Bryan won, he was again assaulted by the rest of The Shield (Reigns, Seth Rollins, and Dean Ambrose) and Randy Orton.
+The next night on Raw, Daniel Bryan was stripped of the WWE Championship by Triple H because of a fast count by referee Scott Armstrong; Triple H accused Bryan of having conspired with the referee and punished Bryan more by putting him in a match with Roman Reigns; though Bryan won, he was again assaulted by the rest of The Shield (Reigns, Seth Rollins, and Dean Ambrose) and Randy Orton.
 Orton put Bryan's head in between the folds of a chair, but before he could further injure Bryan, most face wrestlers ran to the ring and attacked Orton and The Shield, with Bryan finishing them off with a high knee to Rollins.

 On the September 20 episode of SmackDown, Triple H gave Rob Van Dam a rematch with Alberto Del Rio at Battleground for the World Heavyweight Championship.
 Immediately afterwards, Del Rio viciously assaulted Van Dam backstage.

 CM Punk continued to feud with Paul Heyman and his newest client Ryback.
 On the September 23 episode of Raw, a match between the two was scheduled for Battleground.

 AJ Lee continued her feud with the members of the Total Divas cast.
 On the September 23 episode of Raw, Brie Bella pinned Lee during a 10-diva tag team match, leading to a title match at Battleground.

-The 2013 Night of Champions was the final Night of Champions to feature the World Heavyweight Championship, as it was unified with the WWE Championship at TLC: Tables, Ladders & Chairs in December, with the WWE Championship becoming the WWE World Heavyweight Championship.
+This was the final Night of Champions to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.
+It was also the last to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship in December at TLC: Tables, Ladders & Chairs; the World Heavyweight Championship was immediately retired while the WWE Championship became known as the WWE World Heavyweight Championship.
+This was WWE's last pay-per-view event to take place at the Joe Louis Arena before its closure in 2017 with future WWE events in Detroit held at the Little Caesars Arena.